Factors affecting somatic embryogenesis

 Somatic embryogenesis is a process in which embryo-like structures are produced using somatic tissues.
 These embryo-like structures then develop into a whole plant using different culture mediums.

 If you are new to this topic, then it might be interesting for you to know more about somatic embryogenesis.
 We have discussed it briefly in our article on "Somatic embryogenesis for plant tissue culture".
+Or if you first want to revisit the basics of plant tissue culture, you can read our "Plant tissue: culture a short overview" article.

 In plant tissue culture most methods perform well for most plant species, however, certain plant species react better to specific methods.
 Have you ever wondered why this happens?
 Or what are the factors that actually influence the success rate of a specific method?